MiThors/GA_Project/02_code/00_preprocessing/README.txt

 There needs to be a quality check before the trimming and a quality check after the trimming.
 There should be one script for quality checking, then one for the trimming.
+There is also a bin folder for failed batch attempts, for the slurm outputs.